 "God is spirit, and those who worship Him must worship in spirit and truth."
 (John 4:24)

-Jesus teaches that, "God is spirit", not that God is flesh, and thus the truth that "No one has seen God at any time" and therefore Jesus of Nazareth is not God.
+Joshua teaches that, "God is spirit", not that God is flesh, and thus the truth that "No one has seen God at any time" and therefore Joshua of Nazareth is not God.

 "If you loved me, you would rejoice because I said, 'I am going to the Father', for my Father is greater than I." (John 14:28)

-"But when they came to Jesus and saw that He was already dead, they did not break his legs."
+"But when they came to Joshua and saw that He was already dead, they did not break his legs."
 (John 19:33)